josmar-crwdstffng/angular/aio/content/guide/elements.md

 </div>

 [Custom elements](https://developer.mozilla.org/docs/Web/Web_Components/Using_custom_elements) are a Web Platform feature currently supported by Chrome, Edge \(Chromium-based\), Firefox, Opera, and Safari, and available in other browsers through polyfills \(see [Browser Support](#browser-support)\).
-A custom element extends HTML by allowing you to define a tag whose content is created and controlled by JavaScript code.
+A custom element extends HTML by allowing you to define a element whose content is created and controlled by JavaScript code.
-The browser maintains a `CustomElementRegistry` of defined custom elements, which maps an instantiable JavaScript class to an HTML tag.
+The browser maintains a `CustomElementRegistry` of defined custom elements, which maps an instantiable JavaScript class to an HTML element.

 The `@angular/elements` package exports a `createCustomElement()` API that provides a bridge from Angular's component interface and change detection functionality to the built-in DOM API.